andkoc001/pands-problem-set/README.md

 Solution: <https://github.com/andkoc001/pands-problem-set/blob/master/08-datetime.py>

-Solution to this problem again requires import of `datetime` library.
+Solution to this problem again requires import of `datetime` module.
 Subsequently, the date and time obtained with `datetime.today()` method is formatted to requested form, using the `f"{}"` notation.

 My approach to the problem is a bit labours, as some sections of the code are repeated several times.
 This could be surely refined and the entire code could be shortened.
 On the other hand, I can follow the syntax.